The Complete Honest Hands-On Review Of Panasonic EVA1

 This center crop is roughly Micro 4/3rds size, giving you a quality 1.4x Digital zoom with minimal perceptible resolution loss at 4K.

-For those of us missing the heady days of 2/3rd inch broadcast cameras and 21x broadcast zooms, it’s nice to have the option of taking the lightweight 4x S35mm zooms we are currently using and using the center crop to extend the range to a 6x zoom.
+For those of us who miss the heady days of 2/3rd-inch broadcast cameras and 21x broadcast zooms, it’s nice to have the option of taking the lightweight 4x S35mm zooms we are currently using and using the center crop to extend the range to a 6x zoom.

 Electronic Image Stabilization